ntakafumi/aime/README.md

 This edition keeps the canonical AIME mathematics **unchanged** and adds:

 - **One class, five variants** — AIME, HuberAIME, RidgeAIME, Huber-RidgeAIME, BayesianAIME.
-- A **signature, publication-grade visual layer** ...

-This edition keeps the canonical AIME mathematics **unchanged** and adds:

-- **One class, five variants** — AIME, HuberAIME, RidgeAIME, Huber-RidgeAIME, BayesianAIME.
 - A **signature, publication-grade visual layer** (white background, no chart-junk, an `A†` design language) that does not look like default matplotlib.
 - **Inverse-operator-only** visualisations: operator-flow ribbons, representative